cbackas/SpamGuard/README.md

 # SpamGuard

-Microsoft's spam filter became uselsss about a yaer ago.
+Microsoft's spam filter became uselsss about a year ago.
 Their email rules aren't powerful enough to make the spam stop.
 So  here I am.

 Uses [mailsuite](https://github.com/cbackas/mailsuite) (well my fork with a couple fixes) which handles the imap/idle heavy lifting